I'd Wait a Million Years

 "(I'd) Wait a Million Years" (also known as "Wait a Million Years", "Million Years or So", or simply "Million Years") is a 1969 hit single by The Grass Roots.

 Background

 It was the first of three single releases from the group's fifth LP, Leaving It All Behind, and is among the group's five greatest hits.
 It was written by Gary Zekley and Mitchell Bottler.
-The album version of the song contains a slow organ intro and a longer fadeout, increasing the track's length by almost a minute.
+The album version contains a slow organ intro and a longer fadeout, increasing the track's length by almost a minute.

 Chart performance

-The song reached number 15 on the U.S. Billboard Hot 100 and number 12 on the Cash Box Top 100.
+The song reached number 15 on the U.S. Billboard Hot 100 the week ending September 6, 1969, and number 12 on the Cash Box Top 100.
 In Canada, "I'd Wait a Million Years" spent three weeks at number 12.